-The Bank's Executive Remuneration is designed to aid in attracting, motivating and retainting of leadership talent responsible for strategic growth of the Bank and ensuring a sustained shareholder value.
+The Bank's Executive Remuneration is designed to aid in attracting, motivating and retainting leadership talent responsible for the strategic growth of the Bank and ensuring a sustained shareholder value.
 Executive remuneration is intended to be based on a philosophy of 'Differentiation' to establish an ethos of 'Meritocracy', create a strong alignment between business performance and executive payout as well as compliance with CBK and CMA guidelines.
-These fixed and variable rewards are an integral part of the Bank's total reward framework that:
+These fixed and variable rewards are an integral part of the Bank's total reward framework that

-- Is fully integrated with the Bank's strategic objectives and supports the core values; - Enables the attraction of the desired profile of potential

-- employees, retention of key talent, and internal mobility and differentiation based on performance; and - Fair and equitable ensures the mix of fixed and variable rewards those are relevant at different levels of seniority
+- is fully integrated with the Bank's strategic objectives and supports the core values; - enables the attraction of the desired profile of potential employees, retention of key talent, and internal mobility; and - is fair and equitable ensures the mix of fixed and variable rewards that are consistent with the different levels of seniority

-The Bank shall in general have a variable compensation based on 'At-Risk' approach for the senior executives whereby enough incentives are built-in to encourage outstanding performance notwithstanding that the variable remuneration pool encourages strengthening the capital base of the Bank yet prevents undue and excessive risks.
+The Bank shall in general have a variable compensation based on 'At-Risk' approach for the senior executives whereby enough incentives are built in to encourage outstanding performance notwithstanding that the variable remuneration pool encourages strengthening the capital base of the Bank while preventing undue and excessive risks.